Key takeaways

 Cons:

-- Requires some familiarity with Tabular Editor and Power BI modeling concepts.
-If you are just getting started with Power BI and want to learn the basic of Tabular Editor, you can check out this beginner course on Tabular Editor Learn.
+- Requires some familiarity with Tabular Editor and Power BI modelling concepts.
+If you are just getting started with Power BI and want to learn the basic of Tabular Editor, can check out this beginner course from Tabular Editor Learn.

 In conclusion